Climate-based onion planting guide for Rock Springs, Wyoming

 Use the planting dates below for onions in Rock Springs.

-Gardeners usually start indoors around March 6 and plant outdoors from about May 1.
+Onions are usually started indoors around March 6 and planted outdoors during the normal local window of May 1 to May 15.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are usually easy to grow in Rock Springs, and the extra room is most useful for getting a more even finish, steadier sizing, and better keeping quality.